E-Cigarette Maker Juul Under Siege From All Sides

 A Bad Year For Juul

-Juul Labs Inc. has had, like the rest of us, a bad year.
+Like the rest of us, Juul Labs Inc. has had a bad year.
 The company has not only become an easy target for litigation claims.
-2020 has also seen:
+2020 has also seen the following:

-Most troubling for the company is the 85% drop in its valuation (down to $10 billion from a previous value of $38 billion), as well as a lawsuit now being brought against it by one of its former employees.
+Most troubling for the company is the 85% drop in its valuation (down to $10 billion from a previous value of $38 billion) and a lawsuit now being brought against it by one of its former employees.
 The loss of its valuation triggered a $4 billion loss for Juul stockholder, tobacco giant Altria’s stock price.

 The lawsuit by former senior vice president of global finance Siddharth Breja claims the company fired Breja after he raised concerns about the sale of tainted nicotine pods, which is also the basis for several class-action lawsuits against the company.
 Breja’s lawsuit is the first by a former employee.